Skip to main content

 The West Coast Electric Highway was completed in 2013 and is privately owned and operated in the three states and British Columbia.
 The stations in Oregon are owned and operated by EVCS

-Oregon’s portion of the electric highway has 44 EV charging locations along I-5, parts of I-84, U.S. Highway 101 and routes across the Willamette Valley and into Central Oregon.
+Oregon’s portion of the electric highway has 47 EV charging locations along I-5, parts of I-84, U.S. Highway 101 and routes across the Willamette Valley and into Central Oregon.
 In 2021, EVCS began upgrading each station in Oregon’s West Coast Electric Highway network.
-The upgrades will add new charger types and upgrade existing ones to serve a wider range of EVs, including e-bikes.
+The upgrades added new chargers with both CCS-1 and CHAdeMO connectors to serve a wider range of EVs, including e-bikes and other micro-mobility options.
+The project also added three new stations to the network -- Bend, Boardman, and Gold Beach.
+Those stations do not appear yet on the maps below but can be found on EVCS's website: EV Charging Station Map

 Contact Us